No doubt, you’re familiar with avatars.

-The use of profile images has now become mainstream on social media sites like Facebook, Twitter, YouTube, online directories and other web properties …
+Using profile images has now become the standard across the web on social web sites like Facebook, Twitter, LinkedIn, online forums and many other sites …

 Using WordPress Gravatars

-This tutorial explains what Gravatars are, how they work and how to use avatars in WordPress.
+This tutorial explains what Gravatars are, how they work and how to use them in WordPress.

 What’s A Gravatar?

 WordPress uses a specific kind of avatar called a Gravatar …